 GLOBAL DEVELOPMENT OBJECTIVE ACTIVITIES EXPECTED RESULTS STATUS Countries have COVID-19 plans that leverage their NQI in a trade-facilitating manner 12.1 The Inter-American Coalition for Regulatory Convergence for the Medical Technology Sector (the Coalition) will lead in implementing and managing a dedicated COVID-19 Medical Device work stream at the global level on behalf of the Global Medical Technology Alliance (GMTA) and Global Diagnostics Alliance (GDA) working in conjunction with the IMDRF 12.2 The Coalition will promote, ensure, annual GMTA/GDA Side Meeting of the International Center for Emergency Regulatory Response and "international benchmarks" report 12.3 The Coalition will promote, ensure, measure, and report the engagement of women throughout the implementation of the project in all geographies The Coalition continues advancing MDRC objectives in its leadership virtually establishing and leading the implementation of the International Center for Emergency Regulatory Response (ICERR) in the form of a dedicated COVID-19 Medical Device work stream of the GMTA/GDA.
 The Coalition generates an Annual Status Report on the Engagement of Women.
 In implementation.
-Countries have developed their national quality infrastructure 13.1 (New)Support for critical minerals standardization coordination I. Expand the U.S. stakeholder group that participates in the ISO SAG, thereby facilitating more robust U.S. input into the international results, while also facilitating U.S. leadership of SAG recommendations and future international standardization around critical minerals.
+Countries have developed their national quality infrastructure 13.1 Support for critical minerals standardization coordination I. Expand the U.S. stakeholder group that participates in the ISO SAG, and potentially TC 345, thereby facilitating more robust U.S. input into the international results, while also facilitating U.S. leadership of SAG recommendations and future international standardization around critical minerals.
 In development.

-AFRICA DEVELOPMENT OBJECTIVE ACTIVITIES EXPECTED RESULTS STATUS Countries have developed their national quality infrastructure 1.1 Continue a regional workshop in coordination with ECOWAS and ECREEE to train regional experts and build momentum for standards adoption, and pursue webinars on Bioethanol with ARSO Adoption of international ethanol standard for household energy use Adoption/Adaption of a regional standard for renewable transportation fuels Regional workshop completed.
-Standards adoption in 2 ECOWAS countries is still in the works.
-3 Bioethanol webinars are pending implementation with ARSO in Q3 & Q4.
+AFRICA DEVELOPMENT OBJECTIVE ACTIVITIES EXPECTED RESULTS STATUS Countries have developed their national quality infrastructure I.I Continue a regional workshop in coordination with ECOWAS and ECREEE to train regional experts and build momentum for standards adoption, and pursue webinars on Bioethanol with ARSO Adoption of international ethanol standard for household energy use Adoption/Adaption of a regional standard for renewable transportation fuels In development of new phase of activity in Mozambique